gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 It generates a referral link that can be easily copied to your clipboard & shared on social platforms (like Facebook and Twitter) and email inboxes.

 **11. Customizable Referral Button**
-Apply animation and custom CSS to make the referral button look more captivating.
+The WooCommerce referral plugin enables you to apply animation and custom CSS to make the referral button look more captivating.
 It can also be customized using the predefined option present in the Display Configuration (i.e. button text, color, position, and background image of the button that will be visible to guest users.)

 **12. Coupon Reporting**
 Coupon Reporting can be performed from the admin and customer end to acquire coupon information.
 Through Coupon Reporting, it’s easy to analyze coupon utilization and its effectiveness for users.
-Businesses can further use this report to better strategize their promotional strategies.
+Businesses can further use this report to strategize their promotional strategies better.

 **13. Coupon Expiration Time**
-You can set the number of days until when the coupon remains valid.
+You can set the number of days until when the coupon remains valid by using this referral system.
 Set ‘0’ if you want your coupon to be redeemable forever.
 [Note- The referral link can be used even after the inserted date has gone but the referred user won’t get any discount coupon for the same.]

 **14. Offer Points to All**
 Enable points setting from the backend to leverage points instead of coupons in your referral marketing campaign.